ehoang0106/blog/source/_posts/lambda-function-count-visitor.md

 The **Lambda function**, when triggered, it increments today's count in DynamoDB, then queries all date entries to calculate the total visits.
 The function returns the total count as JSON.

 For the API layer, I went with **HTTP API** instead of REST API—lower latency, cheaper pricing, and simpler configuration.
-I also set up a custom domain using Route 53 and an ACM certificate to make it more "professional".
+I also set up a custom domain using Route 53 and an ACM certificate to provide a consistent, branded endpoint and enable secure HTTPS access.

 The IAM setup includes a custom role for Lambda with DynamoDB permissions (Query, PutItem, UpdateItem, etc.) and CloudWatch Logs access for debugging.